shbarman/RestApi/README.md

   2. GET
   3. PUT
   4. PATCH
-  5. DELETE <br/>For every above mentioned API endpoints, proper status codes are returned when validation check fails.
+  5. DELETE<br/>For every above mentioned API endpoints, proper status codes are returned when validation check fails.
-If a resource at any given API is changed a new ETag value is generated to handle the cache thereby, making it more effecient and saving bandwidth.
+If a resource at any given API is changed a new ETag value is generated to handle the cache thereby, making it more efficient and saving bandwidth.

 ## Functionality Implemented for the API's